 - Interstate or international moves or parental abductions

-- Same-sex custody
+- Same-sex custody and visitation

 - Child support and custody appeals